Houston Enforcement of Orders Lawyer

 - Payment from existing sources of money

-A successful ruling of contempt will result in serious criminal penalties for the guilty party, such as the following:
+The reason that these court orders are so successful is that a ruling of contempt will result in serious criminal penalties for the guilty party, such as the following:

 - Up to $500 in fines

-- Up to six months imprisonment in county jail
+- Up to six months of imprisonment in county jail

 With the leverage of pending enforcement through contempt, a skilled attorney may be able to help you hold your ex-spouse accountable for their part of the court order.